 Based in Canada, Sync is a lesser expensive option to Tresorit that offers storage, synchronization, sharing, and collaboration with zero-knowledge e2e encryption.

 Sync is GDPR, PIPEDA, and HIPAA compliant, although their free and Mini plans are not HIPAA compliant.
-Unlike Tresorit, users of Sync (and all other services mentioned below) do not have an option to choose data residency.
-Sync stores all data in Canada.
+Unlike Tresorit and pCloud, Sync users do not have an option to choose data residency.
+All data is stored in Canada.

 Sync does not limit the file size or impose transfer limits.
 This is a relief for users who work with very large files.
 To avoid reupload of files, Sync supports file-level de-duplication which works even when files are renamed.